skip to main content

 Are IRA Contributions Tax-Deductible?

-To answer that, it’s important to consider the factors that apply when determining whether IRA contributions qualify for tax deductions, including IRA type, filing status, income, and whether your employer provides a retirement plan.
+Tax Day is quickly approaching.
+If you contributed to an individual retirement account this year, you may be wondering if your IRA contributions are tax-deductible.
+It’s important to know the factors that apply when determining whether you qualify for tax deductions on your IRA contributions, including IRA type, filing status, income, and whether your employer provides a retirement plan.

-The good news is that you can still contribute to your IRA for the 2022 tax year up until Tax Day (April 18, 2023).
+The good news is that you can still contribute to your IRA for the 2021 tax year up until Tax Day (April 18, 2022).
 This means you may be able to make a last-minute IRA contribution to reduce your taxable income.
-Read on to find out if you qualify.
+Read on to see if you qualify.

 What Type of IRA Allows for Tax-Deductible Contributions?